cuijin7382/Complementary-BSN/README.md

 ### Quantitative results

-Here is reported results of AP-BSN.
+Here is reported results of Complementary-BSN.
 Please refer our paper for more detailed results.

 ![results](./figs/results.png)